DanielSchuette/DanielSchuette.github.io/_posts/2019-08-25-awk_basics.md

 BEGIN { print("hello world") }
 ```

-`print` is a builtin `AWK` function that takes a string and outputs it to `stdout`.
+`print` is a built-in `AWK` function that takes a string and outputs it to `stdout`.
 As in most C-like programming languages, function arguments are enclosed in parentheses.
 It is valid to omit them, though (i.e. `print "hello world"` is a valid function call, too).
 Also, an `AWK` program is valid with any combination of `BEGIN`, `END` and body blocks, none of them is required[^4].
 To execute the program above, run:

 ```bash
 awk -f hello.awk
 ```

-Programs can be provided to `awk(1)` directly via a command line option, too (`man awk` for different ways to invoke `AWK`):
+Programs can be provided to `awk(1)` directly via a command line option, too (`man awk` for different ways to invoke `AWK`[^5]):

 ```bash
 awk 'BEGIN { print "hello world" }'